 Hospital medical treatment is 50-70 times more expensive than chiropractic treatment.
 In fact, 80% of the cost is in diagnosis alone.
 The Journal of Manipulative and Physiological Therapeutics details that patients who went to a chiropractor first found their bills to be 20% cheaper in the long run.
 Clients who see a chiropractor first are less likely to undergo spinal surgery and avoid the costs of the procedure.
 Not to mention, the time put into the rehabilitation process.
-For more information on costs go here.
+For more information on chiropractic cost out of pocket go here.

 Myth 6: Unsafe for Children

 Chiropractic care set the foundation for my own life for a healthy and pain-free lifestyle.
 While everyone’s experience may not be exactly the same, I highly encourage everyone to start with a chiropractic appointment.
+The key to safety in pediatric chiropractic is education, says Supreet Shah DC, MS, CCSP.
 The human body is a marvelous creation and it is our job to keep it fit and happy to ensure that we live out our best life.